travelgateX/documentation-site/content/getting-started/_index.md

 <p><strong>The basic concepts of TravelgateX will help you build a wide range of travel products and services.</strong>
 From a basic booking website, to curated travel offers for niche markets, to realtime apps revealing the best deals of the moment: anything is possible!
-"Consider:
   </p>